DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 As an example, only five television channels in Turkey hold the 68% of total revenues from advertisements since 2010.
 These are:

-Doğan Medya Grubu- Kanal D (24%)
+-Doğan Medya Grubu- Kanal D (24%)

-Turkuvaz Medya-ATV (20%)
+-Turkuvaz Medya-ATV (20%)

-Doğan Medya Grubu-Star TV (9%)
+-Doğan Medya Grubu-Star TV (9%)

-Çukurova Grubu-Show TV(9%)
+-Çukurova Grubu-Show TV(9%)

-FOX (7%)
+-FOX (7%)

-The most sought out advertisement period in television is ‘prime-time’ when the viewer count is at it’s highest.
+The most sought out advertisement period in television is 'prime-time' when the viewer count is at it's highest.
 Advertisement competition mostly occurs during this time period.
 According to this, we can assume shows broadcast during this period are the most preferred types by the viewers.

-Media Monitoring Center’s research in 2008 indicated domestic soap operas have an eye-catching dominance in genres that get the most advertisements.
+Media Monitoring Center's research in 2008 indicated domestic soap operas have an eye-catching dominance in genres that get the most advertisements.

-According to the research by İstanbul Chamber of Certified Public Accountants (İSMMMO) when we look at prime time and outside prime-time data, soap operas have 40 percent; news programs have 29 percent and women’s programs have 6 percent viewing rates.
-Revenues of soap operas broadcast on prime time and women’s programs broadcast outside prime time differ greatly.
-For example, 70 percent of advertising revenues of ATV in Turkey come from soap operas, while women’s shows are the closest contender with only 16 percent.
+According to the research by İstanbul Chamber of Certified Public Accountants (İSMMMO) when we look at prime time and outside prime-time data, soap operas have 40 percent; news programs have 29 percent and women's programs have 6 percent viewing rates.
+Revenues of soap operas broadcast on prime time and women's programs broadcast outside prime time differ greatly.
+For example, 70 percent of advertising revenues of ATV in Turkey come from soap operas, while women's shows are the closest contender with only 16 percent.

 Most important viewers of these shows are women.
-Purposes of women’s television usage shows proportional differences compared to males.
+Purposes of women's television usage shows proportional differences compared to males.

-> WHY DO YOU WATCH TELEVISION?

-DISTRIBUTION BY GENDER

   ------------------ ------------ ----------
                      **Female**   **Male**